Stanley Jungleib: Education

 A protege of Existentialist Peter Koestenbaum by 1971, Jungleib took lower-division Honors studies at San Jose State University, majoring in philosophy but also studying pipe organ with Philip Simpson.
 Himself a student of Marie-Claire Alain, Simpson impressed upon Jungleib the sonic power of the French Impressionist organ school.
 With wood-working and electronics training, Jungleib qualified as an apprentice organ builder in Ft.
 Worth, Texas, learning the fine art and complexities of custom instrument construction.
 In retrospect, this pipe organ experience laid solid groundwork for his future endeavors in synthesis and instrument design.

 Jungleib transferred to the University of California, Santa Cruz in 1973 where he earned a bachelor's degree in philosophy with Thesis and Major honors in 1975.
 From 1975 to 1976 he taught two original metaphysics courses exploring Immanuel Kant, Arthur Schopenhauer, Ludwig Wittgenstein, and Eastern philosophy in light of theories of philosophical reticence.
-Jungleib then pursued graduate work in philosophy at the University of Rochester, advised by Richard Taylor and Lewis White Beck.
+Jungleib then pursued graduate work in philosophy at the University of Rochester, advised by Richard Clyde Taylor and Lewis White Beck.
 As a Graduate Fellow, he taught undergraduates Introductory, Modern, and Eastern philosophy courses while focusing on Plato, Metaphysics, and the Philosophy of Language.